I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 “Emphasize benefits, not features.”

-I bet you have heard this statement a hundred and one times (and, perhaps, 25 times out of that was from me)—and it’s true.
 But this isn’t a replacement for “addressing the challenges your ideal clients face.”
 People say you shouldn’t talk about your audience’s pain points because it’s negative marketing.

 Truth bomb: Talking about pain points isn’t negative marketing if done right.